Hanlin-Dong/awesome-opensees/README.md

 ## Visualiser
 Simple scripts that help visualise OpenSees models or results.

-* [OpenSees Model View](https://github.com/jamesmaguire/opensees-model-view) - A Python package that can be used to visualise your OpenSees model as the tcl file is written. (`Matplotlib` needed)
+* [OpenSees Model View](https://github.com/jamesmaguire/opensees-model-view) - A Python package that can be used to visualise your OpenSees model as the tcl file is written.
+* [OpenSees 3D Visualisation](https://github.com/jamesmaguire/opensees-3d-visualisation) - A Python script that reads OpenSees simulation input and output files to create a 3D visualisation of your displaced model.
-* [OpenSees Model Plotter Matlab](https://github.com/gerardjoreilly/OpenSees-Model-Plotter-Matlab) - A Matlab-based plotter for models developed in OpenSees
+* [OpenSees Model Plotter Matlab](https://github.com/gerardjoreilly/OpenSees-Model-Plotter-Matlab) - A Matlab-based plotter for models developed in OpenSees.

 ## API
 Application Programming Interfaces that call OpenSees.

 * [OpenSeesAPI](https://github.com/nassermarafi/OpenSeesAPI) - A Python package that is used to write OpenSees tcl scripts quickly.
-* [OpenSeesAPI.m](https://github.com/andrewdsen/OpenSeesAPI.m) - An OpenSees API for MATLAB
+* [OpenSeesAPI.m](https://github.com/andrewdsen/OpenSeesAPI.m) - An OpenSees API for MATLAB.

 ## License